I. Purpose

 - Appeals

-- The Office of Appeals will determine if there was a material departure from the policies and procedures by the program coordinator, Principal, Instructional Director, or Chief of School Support and Leadership which adversely impacted the appellant.
+- The Office of Appeals will determine if there was a material departure from the policies and procedures by the program coordinator, principal or Instructional Director which adversely impacted the appellant.

-- An appeal from the decision by the Office of Appeals to the Board must be made in writing and received by the Board Office within 30 calendar days of the date on the decision letter by the Office of Appeals.
+- An appeal from the decision by the Office of Appeals to the Board of Education must be made in writing and received by the Board Office within ten (10) days of the date on the decision letter by the Office of Appeals, acting as the Superintendent’s designee.

 VI.
 Monitoring and Compliance

-- Grades, attendance, and behavior will be monitored by the Program Coordinator semi-annually.
+- Grades, attendance, and behavior will be monitored by the Program Coordinator semiannually.

 - The school team will review the enrollment file and appeals process by September 30 of each school year.
-A record containing the staff signature to signify completion of this task will be kept on file in the Principal’s office for four years and made available for review.
+A record containing the staff signature to signify completion of this task will be kept on file in the principal’s office for four years and made available for review.

 VII.
 Related Administrative Procedures